 CI{20XX} is the Annual Crude Average carbon intensity value, calculated annually as described in section 95489(c).
-The Annual Crude Average carbon intensity values for 2013 and 2014 are is specified in Table 8.
+The Annual Crude Average carbon intensity value for 2013 is specified in Table 8.

 E^{XD} is the amount of fuel energy, in MJ, from CARBOB (XD = "CARBOB") or diesel (XD = "diesel"), determined from the energy density conversion factors in Table 3, either produced in California or imported into California during a specific calendar year and sold, supplied, or offered for sale in California.